EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party U SHALL compose message_1 as follows:

-* The supported algorithms and the order of preference MUST NOT be changed based on previous error messages.
-However, the lists sent to Party V (ECDH-Curves_U, HKDFs_U, AEADs_U) MAY be truncated such that curves/algorithms which are the least preferred are omitted.
-The amount of truncation MAY be changed between sessions, e.g. based on previous error messages (see next bullet), but all curves/algorithms which are more preferred than the least preferred curve in the list MUST be included in the list.
+* The supported cipher suites and the order of preference MUST NOT be changed based on previous error messages.
+However, the list CIPHER_SUITEs_U sent to Party V MAY be truncated such that cipher suites which are the least preferred are omitted.
+The amount of truncation MAY be changed between sessions, e.g. based on previous error messages (see next bullet), but all cipher suites which are more preferred than the least preferred cipher suite in the list MUST be included in the list.

-* Determine the curve ECDH-Curve_U to use with Party V in message_1.
-If Party U previously received from Party V an error message to message_1 with diagnostic payload identifying an ECDH curve that U supports, then U SHALL use that curve (which implies that ECDH_Curves_U in message_1 SHALL include that curve).
-Otherwise the first curve in ECDH-Curves_U MUST be used.
+* Determine the cipher suite CIPHER_SUITE_U to use with Party V in message_1.
+If Party U previously received from Party V an error message to message_1 with diagnostic payload identifying an cipher suite that U supports, then U SHALL use that cipher suite.
+Otherwise the first cipher suite in CIPHER_SUITEs_U MUST be used.

-* Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56A}} using the curve indicated by ECDH-Curve_U.
+* Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56A}} using the curve in the cipher suite CIPHER_SUITE_U.
 Let X_U be the x-coordinate of the ephemeral public key.

 * Choose a connection identifier C_U and store it for the length of the protocol.
 Party U MUST be able to retrieve the protocol state using the connection identifier C_U and optionally other information such as the 5-tuple.
 The connection identifier MAY be used with protocols for which EDHOC establishes application keys, in which case C_U SHALL be different from the concurrently used identifiers of that protocol.